Bhasfe/Bhasfe/README.md

 ### Hi there 👋

 This is Barış from Istanbul, Turkey.
 I'm a **computer engineering student** and **Microsoft Learn Student Ambassador**.
 I build mobile and web applications.
-I'm really keen on AI.
-Currently , I improve myself on Deep Learning, Machine Learning and NLP.
+I'm really keen on data.
+Currently , I improve myself on Data Warehousing.
 I am looking forward to collaborating with you :)

-- 🔭 I’m currently working on Deep Learning
+- 🔭 I’m currently working on Data Warehousing
 - 💬 Ask me about anything :)
 - 📫 How to reach me: [barishasdemir@gmail.com](mailto:barishasdemir@gmail.com)